 Letting your children know you care doesn’t take cash – just a dash of time and effort.
-These 12 small ideas, gathered from parents and experts around the world, can mean a huge deal to any kid, from toddler to teen.
-They’re perfect for Valentine’s Day – or to stash away for any time of the year.
+Sure, you could take your child to one of the local family Valentine’s events we have in southeast Michigan.
+But you could also take one of these 12 suggestions, gathered from parents and experts around the world, to show your child you think they are special.
+It can mean a huge deal to any kid, from toddler to teen, and they’re a lovely way to show your love any time of the year, not just on Valentine’s Day.

 1. Brag a bit